 haber-north-carolina

-The tennis family is showing up for the people affected by Hurricane Helene.
+The tennis family is showing up for the many, many people affected by Hurricane Helene.
 Take Tennis Channel anchor and commentator Brett Haber, for one, who recently traveled to western North Carolina in support of relief efforts.

 "My day was with the people of Rutherfordton, N.C.—but it's happening in dozens of communities around the state—and it embodies everything our country aspires to," he wrote on X, formerly Twitter.